alacko/fts-xapian/README.md

 Set "verbose=1" to see verbose messages in the log, "verbose=2" for debug Set "attachments=1" if you want to index attachments (this works only for text attachments)

+Set "base_path=/path/..." to specify a base path where the Xapian index files are stored.
+Under this directory a directory for each user is created.
+The base path directory must be writable for all users (such as 1777 mode).
+If a base path is not given, the index files will be stored in the users Mail directory.

 Restart Dovecot:

 ```